Sample Preparation

 You can submit your bacteria in several different ways!

 Please visit our sample submission guidelines to learn more.
-Samples submitted not per our guidelines can result in sequencing failure and poor-quality results.
+Samples submitted outside our guidelines can result in sequencing failure and poor-quality results.
 We highly recommend following these guidelines.
+Note: High-copy plasmids are preferred (less than 15kb).
+Submit colonies that will grow in 37°C. Any cells that require modified growth conditions may not sequence well.

-For low copy plasmids, please use our colony-EZ plus service.
+For low copy plasmids, please use our Colony-EZ plus service.

 When will I receive the results?